WebAssembly/component-model/design/mvp/Async.md

 a component, there is only a `Task` and, symmetrically, when a component calls into the host, there is only a `Subtask`.

-Based on this, the call stack for a component to host-defined import will be of the general form:
+Based on this, the call stack when a component calls a host-defined import will be a call stack of the general form:
 ```
 [Host caller] <- [Task] <- [Subtask+Task]* <- [Subtask] <- [Host callee]
 ```